teagot/Jogo-robtico-educativo-para-ensino-de-leis-de-transito-a-criancas/README.md

 As ligações (onde vai cada fio)
+GND é comum;
+Positivo da Bateria - BAT+ do esp;
+Negativo da Bateria - BAT- do esp;

+AIN1 do Driver - 3 do esp;
+AIN2 do Driver - 4 do esp;
+BIN1 do Driver - 6 do esp;
+BIN2 do Driver - 7 do esp;

+PWM A do Driver - Bateria;
+PWM B do Driver - Bateria;
+STBY do Driver - Bateria;
+VM do Driver - Bateria;

+AO1 do Driver - Positivo do Motor 1;
+AO2 do Driver - Negativo do Motor 1;
+BO1 do Driver - Positivo do Motor 2;
+BO2 do Driver - Negativo do Motor 2;
 (INSIRA FOTO DA GAMBIARRA E PONTUE OS FIOS)

 <img width="300" height="300" alt="image" src="https://github.com/user-attachments/assets/e30c3682-69fd-4c39-9d23-5d9992d855b9" />